argo49/blog/posts/what-is-argv.md

 I'll most likely be writing a post on how I've set up this blog website sometime in the future.
 Until then I'll just say that I'm using [eleventy](https://11ty.dev) as a static site generator, and vercel (zeit) to serve the content.
 Github is also a pretty good markdown editor, and it means I don't have to think too much about git and repo's on all my machines.

 Too many things that I've attempted to do have fallen to the side with little to show for.
 Of course I've learned a lot from doing these things, but that knowledge fades over time and I am the only person with any hope of benefitting from it.
-With argv, I'd like to share these endeavors with the world- or at least for my future self, to have something to point to when I wonder what I've been doing all this time.
+With this blog, I'd like to share these endeavors with the world- or at least for my future self, to have something to point to when I wonder what I've been doing all this time.

 This won't be high quality stuff.
 It might not even be low quality stuff.
 But at least it will be stuff.
 Enjoy!